 Getting to Newell Falls

 Newell Falls is the first waterfall along the Waterfall Way when travelling inland from the coast, and is about one kilometre from Sherrard Falls.
 A small turn-out area along the Waterfall Way provides parking for a few vehicles.
+The falls are best photographed by walking carefully up the road from the parking area.

 - News.com.au – Waterfall Way floods after falls burst banks following heavy rainfall